nais/nitro/README.md

 along the way.

 1. Create the new node and add it to the cluster file

 2. Add member to etcd cluster from one of the existing etcd-nodes:
 ```
 etcdctl member add <nodename> --peer-urls https://<nodename>:2380
 ```

 3. Delete all certificates from existing etcd-nodes as they are missing the new node

 4. Run the nitro workflow

+5. When the workflow is done, log in to the new etcd node and delete /var/lib/etcd/member and set the /etc/systemd/system/etcd.service initial-cluster-state to existing restart the etcd service

 ### Move api-server

+These steps also require some amount of manual lay on hands.

 In order to move apiserver you will need to: